Students

 Your success is more than just earning passing grades.
 It’s about thriving in all aspects of your life—academic, personal, social, and career.
 At Mitchell Tech, we understand that many things can interfere with a student’s progress toward their degree, and that’s why we monitor the success of our students through Mitchell Tech’s Student Alert System.

 The Student Alert System offers instructors and staff a way to quickly notify the appropriate personnel when they are concerned about a student.
-Once an alert has been submitted, the Dean of Student Success will determine the best course of action for following up with the student regarding the concern.
+Once an alert has been submitted, the Director of Student Success will determine the best course of action for following up with the student regarding the concern.

 In most cases, the student’s Student Success Coach will be responsible for working with the student to develop a strategy for improvement and for connecting them with the needed resources.
 This form of notification gives all involved the opportunity to intervene and support students earlier, providing a greater likelihood for degree completion and program success.